alcf-lidar/alcf-lidar.github.io/documentation/supported_alcs/index.md

 **Type:** `caliop`

-CALIOP is the spaceborne lidar on board of the CNES-NASA satellite CALIPSO.
+CALIOP is a spaceborne lidar on board of the CNES-NASA satellite CALIPSO.
 ALCF supports lidar simulation of a spaceborne lidar at 532 nm, i.e. it can produce simulated backscatter profiles from atmospheric model data.
 Therefore, this lidar type can be used with `alcf simulate` and `alcf auto model`,